Kovelja009/Ambrosia_concentration_prediction_The_Great_Hacka_2023/README.md

 ![competition](pictures/competition.jpg)

 # Team "Kluzo" members
-Vanja Kovinić, Vid Nikolić, Jefimija Najdić, Luka Lazarević and me.<br>
+Mihajlo Madžarević, Vid Nikolić, Jefimija Najdić, Luka Lazarević and me.<br>

 # The hackathon aka The Great Hacka 2023
 The idea for this competition was to predict the concentration of pollen for the upcoming 3 days based on the previous 10 days.<br>